 Book your place on ICAEW’s webinar Communicating impact – a step by step guide for reporting on your charity’s Environmental, Social and Governance (ESG) performance (Monday 13 June, 13:00-14:00)

 Designed for finance professionals who engage with the charity and voluntary sector, either as a trusted adviser or employed by a charity in a finance role.
-Membership is open to everyone, including non-ICAEW members.Join now
+Membership is free and open to everyone, including non-ICAEW members.Join now

 Stay up-to-date with the essential tools and information to support you in your volunteering journey, whether you're a trustee of a large not-for-profit organisation, or simply helping a local charity with its accounts.Find out more